QuakeWatch Server Manual

 time-generated value.

-If the time-generated time for a selected
+the time-generated time for a selected message is less than the

-message is less than the client-supplied time-generated value then the
+client-supplied time-generated value then the message time-generated

-value.
-(Otherwise the client will reject the message.)
+client will reject the message.)

 The QWServer then sends the selected messages